astraly-labs/Pragma/docs/using-empiric/randomness.md

 ### Callback Function: `receive_random_words`

-This is function must be defined on the contract at `callback_address` initially passed in the randomness request.
+This function must be defined on the contract at `callback_address` initially passed in the randomness request.

 Inputs